nikitavoloboev/data/docs/travel/visited/europe.md

 # Europe

 Love Europe.
-Specifically how varied the culture can be in such short distances.
-I am not too fond of how high the tax is for many EU countries is though given the benefits you get for this tax money aren't that great in my opinion.
+Specifically how varied the culture can be in such short distances together with beautiful and practical [cities that focus on humans over cars](https://twitter.com/ryanoferguson/status/1521745658855792645).

+I am not too fond of how high the tax is for many EU countries though given the benefits you get for this tax money aren't often as great in my opinion.
+I'd love to be able to dedicate what portion of my tax goes where.

 There are [many nice EU countries with lower tax](https://www.youtube.com/watch?v=qnUa3BZLoSA) though that you can work from.

 I am also curious how you can make EU political system more efficient, right now it seems incredibly messy.

+So far I lived in [Netherlands](netherlands.md), [Cyprus](cyprus.md) & [UK](united-kingdom.md) (think it might be part of EU again).
+Want to move to [Portugal](portugal.md) next.

 ## Links